Free fatty acid receptor: Other GPRs activated by FFAR-activating fatty acids

-GPR84 binds and is activated by medium-chain fatty acids consisting of 9 to 14 carbon atoms such as capric, undecaenoic, and lauric acids.
-It has been recognized as a possible member of the free fatty acid receptor family in some publications but has not yet been given this designation perhaps because these medium-chain fatty acid activators require very high concentrations (e.g., in the micromolar range) to activate it.
-This allows that there may be a naturally occurring agent(s) that activates GPR84 at lower concentrations than the cited fatty acids.
-Consequently, GPR89 remains classified as an orphan receptor, i.e., a receptor who's naturally occurring activator(s) is unclear.
+GPR84 binds and is activated by medium-chain fatty acids consisting of 9 to 14 carbon atoms such as capric, undecanoic, and lauric acids.
+It has been recognized as a possible member of the free fatty acid receptor family in some publications but has not yet been given this designation, perhaps because these medium-chain fatty acid activators require very high concentrations (e.g., in the micromolar range) to activate it.
+This allows that there may be a naturally occurring agent (or agents) that activates GPR84 at lower concentrations than the cited fatty acids.
+Consequently, GPR89 remains classified as an orphan receptor, i.e., a receptor whose naturally occurring activator(s) is unclear.

-GPR109A is also termed hydroxycarboxylic acid receptor 2, niacin receptor 1, HM74a, HM74b, and PUMA-G. GPR109A binds and thereby is activated by the short-chain fatty acids, butyric, β-hydroxybutyric, pentanoic and hexanoic acids and by the intermediate-chain fatty acids heptanoic and octanoic acids.
-GPR109A is also activated by niacin but only at levels that are in general too low to activate it unless it is given as a drug in high doses.
+GPR109A is also termed hydroxycarboxylic acid receptor 2, niacin receptor 1, HM74a, HM74b, and PUMA-G. GPR109A binds and thereby is activated by the short-chain fatty acids, butyric, β-hydroxybutyric, pentanoic, and hexanoic acids and by the intermediate-chain fatty acids heptanoic and octanoic acids.
+GPR109A is also activated by niacin, but only at levels that are in general too low to activate it unless it is given as a drug in high doses.

 GPR81 (also termed hydroxycarboxylic acid receptor 1, HCAR1, GPR104, GPR81, LACR1, TA-GPCR, TAGPCR, and FKSG80) binds and is activated by the short-chain fatty acids, lactic acid and β-hydroxybutyric acid.
 A more recent study reported that it is also activated by the compound 3,5-dihydroxybenzoic acid.

-GPR109B (also known as hydroxycarboxylic acid receptor 3, HCA3, niacin receptor 2, and NIACR2) binds and is activated by the medium-chain fatty acid, 3-hydroxyoctanoate, niacin, and by four compounds viz., hippuric acid, 4-hydroxyphenyllactic acid, phenyllacetic acid, and indole-3-lactic acid.
-The latter three compounds are produced by Lactobacillus and Bifidobacterium species of bacteria that occupy the gastrointestinal tracts of animals and humans.
+GPR109B (also known as hydroxycarboxylic acid receptor 3, HCA3, niacin receptor 2, and NIACR2) binds and is activated by the medium-chain fatty acid, 3-hydroxyoctanoate, niacin, and by four compounds viz., hippuric acid, 4-hydroxyphenyllactic acid, phenylacetic acid, and indole-3-lactic acid.
+The latter three compounds are produced by the Lactobacillus and Bifidobacterium species of bacteria that occupy the gastrointestinal tracts of animals and humans.

-GPR91 (also termed the succinic acid receptor, succinate receptor, or SUCNR1) is activated most potently by the short-chain dicarobxylic fatty acid, succinic acid; the short-chain fatty acids, oxaloacetic, malic, and α-ketoglutaric acids are less potent activators of GPR91.
+GPR91 (also termed the succinic acid receptor, succinate receptor, or SUCNR1) is activated most potently by the short-chain dicarboxylic fatty acid, succinic acid; the short-chain fatty acids, oxaloacetic, malic, and α-ketoglutaric acids are less potent activators of GPR91.